sussens/shooter-/README.md

 # shooter
-.pygame library.
+1. pygame library.
-.programming language-python.
+1. programming language-python.
-.destroy UFO and asteroids to collect points.
+1. destroy UFO and asteroids to collect points.
-.press A and D to move your character left and right.
+1. press A and D to move your character left and right.
-.press space to shoot out rockets.
+1. press space to shoot out rockets.
-.collect 50 points to win.
+1. collect 50 points to win.
-.collect 10 missed objects to lose.
+1. collect 10 missed objects to lose.